travlr-archived/CodeDepot/README.rst

 	 amazing efficiency would not be possible without the ability to stand on the shoulders of giants.. the open source software community! ~Peter Alexander, ProDataLab

-Bob Dylan once wrote a song titled "Everything is Broken".
+The artist Bob Dylan, once wrote a song titled "Everything is Broken".
 We take that notion and consider it quite apropos for the conventions in today's software usage, sales, production and execution.
 A participant can find inefficiencies and un-warranted complexities practically everywhere in today's environment.
 We ask the reader to take a moment and